 Openness is important for building trust and preventing misunderstandings.
 Therefore, the Norwegian Armed Forces will make sure to follow the Vienna Document.
 This is an agreement made between the Organisation for Security and Cooperation in Europe (OSCE) member states.
 The agreement aims to secure military stability and reduce the risk of war by imposing states to implement security and confidence building measures.
 Norway will invite observers from all the 56 member nations in OSCE, which also includes Russia, to the exercise.

 Cold Response is a Norwegian-led exercise in which NATO-allies and partner nations are invited to participate.
-As of January 2020, forces from the USA, the United Kingdom, the Netherlands, Germany, France, Belgium, Denmark, Finland and Sweden – as well as Norwegian forces – are participating in the exercise.
+Around 14,000 soldiers from the USA, the United Kingdom, the Netherlands, Germany, France, Belgium, Denmark and Sweden – as well as Norwegian forces – participate in the exercise.

 Cold Response is lead by the Norwegian Joint Headquarters and has been conducted biennially since 2006 – with the exception of 2018.
 In odd-numbered years, the Norwegian Armed Forces conduct a smaller winter exercise.